ksivamuthu/iot-app-docker-update/TwitchNotes.md

 ## April 24, 2019

-Planned:
+Done:
 * Build this docker, CI/CD,
-* push to azure container registry
+* Push to azure container registry
-* Setup the watchtower
+* Setup the watchtower.
+But watchtower is not pulling changes from private registries

+Postpone:
 * Wireup the docker pull code from Azure IoT hub messages.

+Notes:

+1. Watch tower REPO_USER, REPO_PASS is not authenticated to pull images from private registry.
+2. ASPNETCORE_ENVIRONMENT it should be production.
+Otherwise, even if you built release built release mode, it mess up in serving client files
+3. Rockinoutt shared Terraform blogs -  https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca
+4. ksivaraj - Joined our party.
+5. Cough pills

 ## Future
 Planned: